Do you feel lucky? A biologist explains we exist because of 'A Series of Fortunate Events'

-He spoke with Quirks & Quarks host Bob McDonald about his new book that's called: A Series of Fortunate Events: Chance and the Making of the Planet, Life and You.
+He spoke with Quirks & Quarks host Bob McDonald about his new book A Series of Fortunate Events: Chance and the Making of the Planet, Life and You.

 We live in a really unusual time for the planet.
 We've been in an ice age for more than a couple million years and ice ages are rare — the last one was about 300 million years ago.

 So 50 million years ago, if you visited the planet, it was largely ice free from pole to pole, but it's cooled over time.
 And one of the events that really accelerated that cooling was the movement of a small plate.
 It's the Indian subcontinent which, as you may know, that the continents move around as part of tectonic plates.

 That Indian subcontinent was down by Madagascar about 65 million years ago, and it moved rapidly north until it slammed into Asia.
 And that collision is what built the Himalaya and the building of the Himalaya — by drawing carbon dioxide into the atmosphere — accelerated the cooling of the planet and eventually the freezing over, for example, of Antarctica and of the northern hemisphere, which sets up the ice ages.

 Well, you might say, how is this all connected to us?
 Well, in Africa, it's not so much about hot and cold as it is about warm and dry.
 And those very rapid cycles, geologically speaking, of warm and dry, are really challenging to the persistence of plants and animals over longer periods of time.

 And when we look in East Africa, we realize that hominids, our ancestors have fared pretty well relative to other animals through this two million year period of the ice ages.
 And then you think about why that might be?